 Cork’s modern food revolution over the last few decades set its roots in the heart of West Cork.
 The food Artisans, often ‘blow ins’ or imported talent is a more complimentary term, were the first food rebels of the county.
-The area has an array of farmers, growers, charcutiers, cheese-makers, fish smokers and bakers.
+The area has an amazing array of farmers, growers, charcutiers, cheese-makers, fish smokers and bakers.

 The mild weather and lush rolling countryside supply all the ingredients to make Cork a premier food production region with a gourmet reputation in Europe.

 The food movement began in West Cork and has blossomed, its ideology for food production has spread to Cork City and beyond, giving birth to different food trails.

 A whole series of farmers markets have established themselves throughout the country, from their humble beginnings in West Cork.
 We are delighted to have so many culinary professionals and producers in our area, and we love having specialised products on our menus and advising on where to visit the places they are made.
 We are also very grateful and proud of being listed this year,2019, again in both the John & Sally McKenna and the Georgina Campbell's guides!

 A few tasters on your travels

 1. Make a worthwhile trip to the old creamery shop at ‘Toonsbridge Dairy’ where Irish Mozzarella and Ricotta is lovingly made by Toby Simmonds.
-At the weekends light lunch and home baking is served in the Creamery Cafe by the affable Jenny- Rose.
+At the weekends light lunch, amazing Pizzas and home baking is served in the Creamery Cafe at Toonsbridge by the affable Jenny- Rose.
 A chat with Toby in the shop and everything from olives to Serrano Ham is discussed and can be bought here, from Cadiz to Toonsbridge.

 2. Drop into Laura (Val's niece) and her husband Andrew at Manning’s Emporium in Ballylickey for a selection of great West Cork Cheese and artisan products, great pizzas too, or just a cup of excellent coffee or a nice bottle of wine,and an informative food chat with the Manning family.